StackStorm/stackstorm-k8s/README.md

 ### [st2actionrunner](https://docs.stackstorm.com/reference/ha.html#st2actionrunner)
 Stackstorm workers that actually execute actions.
 `5` replicas for K8s Deployment are configured by default to increase StackStorm ability to execute actions without excessive queuing.
-Relies on `etcd` for coordination.
+Relies on `redis` for coordination.
 This is likely the first thing to lift if you have a lot of actions to execute per time period in your StackStorm cluster.

 ### [st2garbagecollector](https://docs.stackstorm.com/reference/ha.html#st2garbagecollector)